Unwrap the Present: How to Use This Essential Italian Tense

 You should now be quite ready to start practicing speaking and writing your own first Italian sentences.
 As you experiment, it’s best at first to stick to practicing from lists of regular verbs; there are lots of unfortunately very common irregular verbs that don’t follow the patterns you’ve just learned.

-The good news is that those become easier to learn once you’ve really mastered the regular verbs, so take your time with these and have fun describing how things are now, how they generally are and what’s happening around you!
+The good news is that using the Italian present tense become easier to learn once you’ve really mastered the regular verbs, so take your time with these and have fun describing how things are now, how they generally are and what’s happening around you!